JohnDoRight/FlyShakerGUI/README.md

 *Note*: Go to **Quickstart** if you want to start using the GUI without any explanations.
 If you want explanations and reasoning, read the rest of the sections.

+*Note2*: Version 2 of GUI has to be manually stopped through Windows Task Manager, waiting for silence to show up and pressing Spacebar, or if using an IDE and stopping it through that way.

 ## Outline
 - Changelog
 - Quickstart